Azure/AzureDataLake/docs/PowerShell/ADL_PS_QuickStart.md

     Login-AzureRmAccount -SubscriptionName $subname -TenantId $tenant

-## Getting a list of all the jobs suibmitted in the last day
+## Getting a list of all the jobs submitted in the last day

     $jobs = Get-AdlJob -Account $adla -SubmittedAfter ([DateTime]::Now.AddDays(-1))